SeraVault/isotopeiq-satellite/USER_GUIDE.md

 ### Panels

-**Drift Alerts** — The 10 most recent unresolved drift events, with device name, status, detection time, and a link to review the diff.
+**Drift Alerts** — The 10 most recent unresolved drift events, with device name, status, detection time, and the list of diff keys.
 Click *View all* to go to the full Drift view.

 **Recent Jobs** — The last 20 jobs, paginated 5 at a time.
 Shows device, policy, status, and start time.
 Click *View all* to go to the Job Monitor.